 The Rajagiri History

 The genesis of Rajagiri was the result of the educational vision of Saint Kuriakose Elias Chavara, a great educationalist and social reformer of the 19thcentury, the founder of CMI congregation.
 The Carmelites of Mary Immaculate (CMI), the first indigenous religious congregation of India with a membership of over 2500, renders its service to humanity in educational, social, healthcare and other activities aiming at the integral development of the society.
-The CMI vision for education places emphasis on the development of humane individuals, proficient, competitive and at the same time sensitive to the world around.
-Presently the CMIs manage nearly 500 educational institutions across the country and offer academic programs that range from pre-primary to post-doctoral levels.
-The CMI educational institutions provide high quality education, research, training, and consultancy in the area of Social Work, Management, Computer Science and Library Science.
-The CMIs have successfully built their brand in establishing educational programs of high quality in new disciplines, and this effort has been widely recognized and acknowledged.
+The CMIs, spread throughout India and abroad, manage nearly 500 educational institutions in India and offer academic programmes that range from pre-primary to post-doctoral levels.
+The CMIs strive towards establishing new systems of high quality in the field of education, an effort that has been widely recognized and acknowledged.
+The Sacred Heart Province at Kochi is one among the thirteen provinces in India managed by the CMIs and has a number of institutions to its credit under the banner of Rajagiri Vidyapeetham.